jmshoun/ZeroGee/README.md

     pip install pygame
     pip install pyyaml
-    ZeroGee levels/drag.yaml
+    python ZeroGee.py levels/drag.yaml

-The second argument to ZeroGee specifies the course to race on, since the in-game menus are nonexistent for the time being.
+The argument to ZeroGee specifies the course to race on, since the in-game menus are nonexistent for the time being.

 ### Basic Gameplay